 Hall Brown’s specialist lawyers can guide you through every stage of the process, providing both practical and legal advice – before conception, during pregnancy and after birth.

-That includes not only preparing your Parental Order application for submission to court, obtaining the surrogate’s formal consent to the process and preparing your formal statement in support of your case but representing you at the various hearings required, as well as advising you on the role of an individual known as the ‘Parental Order Reporter’, the official who will assess the child’s welfare.
+That includes not only preparing your Parental Order application for submission to court and preparing your formal statement in support of your case but representing you at the various hearings required, as well as advising you on the role of an individual known as the ‘Parental Order Reporter’, the official who will assess the child’s welfare.

 It’s important to realise that a surrogacy agreement in any form is not legally binding.
 There cannot be a transfer of legal parenthood without a Parental Order and that can only be granted by a court.